John Spink – Chief Executive Officer

 Randal has been employed as the NCACCH Accountant since July 2009 and has a Diploma for Chartered Accounts and has recently been issued with a Tax Agent Registration.
 I have seen NCACCH evolve over the years and I am proud to be part of an organisation that helps so many in the community with the services we provide.

-Lerissa Rolls – Project Officer
+Lerissa Rolls – Indigenous Health Project Officer

-Nicole McDermott – Chronic Disease Support Facilitator
+Nicole McDermott – Coordinator (Chronic Disease Management Program)

 Kaity Fletcher – Indigenous Child Health Worker